glFusion/membership/README.md

 can provide the application (Profile is recommended).

 - Memberships can be paid via the Shop plugin or by check.

+- Members who are current or in arrears are placed in a designated glFusion group.
+  Beginning with version 0.3.0 that group is not created automatically.
+You will want to assign an existing group in the plugin's configuration, or create a new group such as "Club Members".

 ## REQUIREMENTS:
 - lgLib plugin 1.0.9 or later for core functions